 CDC is responding to this pandemic of respiratory disease spreading from person to person caused by COVID-19.
 According to CDC, the situation poses a serious public health risk.
-COVID-19 can cause mild to severe illness with the most severe illness occurring in adults 65
+COVID-19 can cause mild to severe illness with the most severe illness occurring in adults 65 years of age and older and people of any age with serious underlying medical problems.
+According to CDC, the disease is thought to be spread in the following ways:

-- Person-to-Person - o Between people who are in close contact with one another (within about 6 feet). - Through respiratory droplets produced when an infected person coughs, sneezes or talks. - These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs. - Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms. - Contact with Contaminated Surfaces or Objects - o It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
+- Person-to-Person - o Between people who are in close contact with one another (within about 6 feet). - Through respiratory droplets produced when an infected person coughs, sneezes or talks. - o These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs. - o Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms. - Contact with Contaminated Surfaces or Objects - o It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.